-(This is a preliminary application process; not all who apply will qualify for membership based on Spanish law and club policy.
+(This is a preliminary application process valid as of 2018; not all who apply will qualify for membership based on Spanish law and club policy.
 This process is not meant to be promotional in any way; application for membership is general and is not necessarily applied to any particular club unless the applicant fully qualifies.)

 Here are the 10 most important things you need to know about cannabis clubs in Barcelona: